CloudKarafka/python-kafka-example/README.md

 ```
 Failed to verify broker certificate: unable to get local issuer certificate
 ```
 returned when you run the example.
-If this is the case you will need to download the [CloudKarakfa Root CA](https://www.cloudkarafka.com/certs/cloudkarafka.ca) (See also the [FAQ](https://www.cloudkarafka.com/docs/faq.html)) and place it in the python-kafka-example directory, then add the following line into the `conf {...}` section:
+If this is the case you will need to download the [CloudKarakfa Root CA from our FAQ page](https://www.cloudkarafka.com/docs/faq.html) and place it in the python-kafka-example directory, then add the following line into the `conf {...}` section:
 ```
 'ssl.ca.location': 'cloudkarafka.ca'
 ```